lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 .. note:: Please ensure that the region of your bucket and where you intend to be running the
-          Lightly Docker instance should be the same.
-Traffic is free must not necessarily include the same keys for all images but it is strongly recommended.
+          Lightly Docker instance should be the same (e.g. `eu-central-1`).
+If the region is not the same there can be
+          `degraded transfer speeds and additional costs will be incurred by AWS <https://aws.amazon.com/premiumsupport/knowledge-center/s3-transfer-data-bucket-instance/>`_!
+          We highly recommend using the same region

 Requirements